CryptoPunk/netutils/README.md

   -p, --password=PASS	Use password PASS to secure the AP.
 			  default: MonkeyVSRobot

-  -R, --redirect=[HOST:]PORT:REDIRHOST:REDIRPORT
+  -R, --redirect=[HOST:]PORT:RHOST:RPORT
-			Redirect traffic going to HOST:PORT to REDIRHOST:REDIRPORT.
+			Redirect traffic going to HOST:PORT to RHOST:RPORT.
-			If HOST is not specified, all traffic to PORT is redirected to REDIRHOST:REDIRPORT
+			If HOST is not specified, all traffic to PORT is redirected to RHOST:RPORT

-  -C, --cleanup		Run cleanup again, useful if interfaces get left behind after exiting uncleanly -n, --net=IP/CIDR	Use the IP and CIDR range on the AP network.
+  -C, --cleanup		Run cleanup again, useful if interfaces get left behind
+			after exiting uncleanly

+  -n, --net=IP/CIDR	Use the IP and CIDR range on the AP network.
 			  default: 192.168.77.1/24
   -N, --NAT=IFACE	Use IFACE as the outbound NAT interface